hallzy/dotfiles/README.md

   Currently, my .bashrc file is just the default with ubuntu but modified so that the shell prompt does not show the cwd.
 To see the cwd use the command pwd.

-  It also has some extra aliases for different directory listings, and use of the trashbin.
-Now with the commands:
+### .bash_aliases
+  Has my aliases which include the use of the trashbin:

 ```bash
 $ trash